 Author's note: I first read about Major General Robert A. McClure during the 1970s, while I was conducting research in the National Archives for my Ph.D. dissertation on the origins of the Army's special warfare capability.
 Having served several tours with Special Forces during the 1960s without ever reading or hearing about him.
 I was amazed to discover the central role that McClure played in the creation of a permanent psychological and unconventional warfare capability.
 This article is drawn from that dissertation in history at Duke University; from my subsequent book, U.S. Army Special Warfare: Its Origins (National Defense University Press, 1982); and from my more recent research in General McClure's personal papers.
 I am indebted to Colonel Robert D. McClure, U.S. Air Force (Ret.) and his wife Betty Ann, for giving me complete access to General McClure's papers.

-About the Author: Dr. Alfred H. Paddock Jr. completed his 31-year Army career as a colonel in October 1988.
-His military career includes command and staff assignments in Korea, Laos, Okinawa, Vietnam and the U.S. He served three combat tours with SF units in Southeast Asia.
+Dr. Alfred H. Paddock Jr. completed his 31-year Army career as a colonel in October 1988.
+His military career included command and staff assignments in Korea, Laos, Okinawa, Vietnam and the U.S. He served three combat tours with SF units in Southeast Asia.
 Among his varied assignments, Paddock was an instructor of strategic studies at the U.S. Army Command and General Staff College; he served in the Politico-Military Division of the Army Staff in Washington, D.C.; he commanded the 6th PSYOP Battalion and the 4th PSYOP Group at Fort Bragg; and he was the military member of the Secretarys Policy Planning Staff, Department of State.
 Paddock completed his military career as the Director for PSYOP, Office of the Secretary of Defense.
 A graduate of the U.S. Army Command and General Staff College and the U.S. Army War College, he earned a B.A. in political science from Park College.
-Paddock also holds M.A. and Ph.D. degrees
+Paddock also holds M.A. and Ph.D. degrees in history from Duke University.